keyurrakholiya/Autonomous-Drone/README.md.txt

 ##Key Tasks
 ***
-> Calculations for selecting motors, propellors, flight controller, battery for a Quadcopter
+* Calculations for selecting motors, propellors, flight controller, battery for a Quadcopter
-> Building and assembling the drone
+* Building and assembling the drone
-> Stabilizing the drone for manual as well as autonomous control
+* Stabilizing the drone for manual as well as autonomous control
-> Interfacing Raspberry Pi with APM  flight controller
+* Interfacing Raspberry Pi with APM  flight controller
-> Develop python codes to achive autonomous behaviour of drone
+* Develop python codes to achive autonomous behaviour of drone

+##Deliverables
+***
+* An Autonomous Drone
+* Code and Documentation
+* Tutorials explaining individual modules

 ##Documentation
 ***
-> Detailed tutorials with actual component pictures on every module of the project have been uploaded on GitHub.
+* Detailed tutorials with actual component pictures on every module of the project have been uploaded on GitHub.

-##Deliverables
-***
-> An Autonomous Drone
-> Code and Documentation
-> Tutorials explaining individual modules

 ##Contributors